Analogue tape Repair Supplies and Services

 Tape tension issues can be fairly common and will need to be corrected to get the best sound from your tape.
 And to help prevent it from getting eaten!
 The following video contains instructions on how to identify tension problems and fix them.

 Not comfortable diving in and repairing your own tapes?
-Click Here to go to my Tape Repair Service page.
-I will give your tapes a thorough tune up and clean the cartridges too!
+Click Here to go to my Tape Repair Service page for links to small businesses that do 8 track tape repair.